parcelLab/js-plugin-utils/Readme.md

 </script>

 ```
-If preferred, you can target the older plugin's version:
+If needed, you can still reference the older plugin's version:
 > import TrackAndTrace from '@parcellab/js-plugin-utils/v3/vue'

 ## Web Component